Okay let me educate y’all about your man Kanye West’s Presidential Run. I got time today.

 NAH WE AIN’T SUPPORTING HIM.

 How many more times are we going to justify the subtle and blatant demeaning comments and actions of Kanye?
 His talents behind a microphone and lyrical pen does not translate into being a viable candidate to lead this country or even the black community.
-I mean, as I previously stated, he doesn’t even release clothes and shoes to sell that majority of black people can afford but we believe he is for US.
+I mean, as I previously stated, he doesn’t even sell clothes and shoes that majority of black people can afford but we believe he is for US.
 (And nahh he ain’t the only one).

 Kanye wants you to use your voting power for him when he never used his own until now.
 So no, I’m not supporting him.
 The only thing his race is revealing is: